 - Land: Not depreciable (land doesn't wear out)

-The law also increased Section 179 expensing limits to $2.5 million (up from $1 million), with a phase-out threshold of $4 million.
+The law also increased Section 179 expensing limits to $2.5 million base (approximately $2.56 million for 2026 after inflation adjustment), with a phase-out threshold starting at $4 million.
 Section 179 is particularly useful for improvements like roofs, HVAC systems, and security systems that don't qualify for bonus depreciation.

 Important: California does not conform to federal bonus depreciation rules.
-If you claim bonus depreciation on your federal return, you may need to make adjustments on your California return (Form 540, Schedule CA).
-Your CPA can help navigate these differences.
+If you claim bonus depreciation on your federal return, you'll need to make adjustments on your California return (Form 540, Schedule CA).
+Your CPA can handle these differences.

 Depreciation Recapture